GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 Partial paths are a great way to debug and find new paths that lead to and from sources and sinks.
 We started with "CodeQL isn't finding this issue" to now knowing why CodeQL isn't finding the issue because of broken dataflow.
-This becomes super useful when you are trying to debug CodeQL queries and find paths that lead to a sinks that we weren't aware of.
+This becomes super useful when you are trying to debug CodeQL queries and find paths that lead to sinks that we weren't aware of.

 Today we are not going to look at how we can fix this and add additional flow steps to make CodeQL aware of the issue.
 If this is something you are interested in please let me know on [Twitter](https://twitter.com/geekmasher) or [Mastodon](https://infosec.exchange/@geekmasher) and I will write a follow up post.